In this article

 Candid treatment also takes longer (4 to 12 months), and they don’t offer night aligners for safety reasons.

-Interested in straightening your teeth at home?
-Here are the best clear aligner companies.
+Straighten your teeth conveniently at home.
+Compare the best clear aligner brands.

 Most dentists agree that in-office aligners and braces are safer than at-home treatment.
-They’re also better for more severe cases of malocclusion.
+They’re also better for more severe cases of malocclusion

 Invisalign is effective at treating most moderate-to-severe cases of malocclusion.